 Early Origins of the Aspin family

 The surname Aspin was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

 Early History of the Aspin family

 This web page shows only a small excerpt of our Aspin research.
-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Aspin History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Aspin History in all our PDF Extended History products and printed products wherever possible.

 Aspin Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Aspin has undergone many spelling variations, including Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Aspin family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Aspin Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Aspin were among those contributors:

 Aspin Settlers in United States in the 19th Century

 - Samuel Aspin, aged 28, who arrived in New York in 1812

 Contemporary Notables of the name Aspin (post 1700) +

-- Leslie Aspin (1938-1995), American Democrat politician, Rhodes scholar; U.S. Representative from Wisconsin 1st District, 1971-93; U.S. Secretary of Defense, 1993-94
+- Leslie Aspin (1938-1995), American Democratic Party politician, Rhodes scholar; U.S. Representative from Wisconsin 1st District, 1971-93; U.S. Secretary of Defense, 1993-94

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 8) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html